 Cold drinks must be avoided completely.
 Fortunately or unfortunately (depending on your perspective) beer consumption does not help in

 Cold drinks must be avoided completely.
-Fortunately or unfortunately (depending on your perspective) beer consumption does not help in stone passage or in prevention of recurrence.
+Fortunately or unfortunately (depending on your perspective) beer consumption does not help in the stone passage or in the prevention of recurrence.

 A diet rich in vegetable fiber is good for stone formers.
 Generous portions of fruits, vegetable and fiber are beneficial.